 What is it?

 Feeling that you can’t breathe normally or that breathing is tiring and difficult.
 You are aware of a change to your normal breathing.
 Breathlessness can range from mild to severe.
 Shortness of breath (dyspnoea) can be very uncomfortable and distressing.
-Tell your doctor if you feel breathless so they can find out the cause of your breathlessness and help to treat it.
+Tell your doctor if you feel breathless, so they can find out the cause of your breathlessness and help to treat it.
 Some hospitals have special clinics to help with breathlessness.

 What causes breathlessness?

 - Diseased lungs, e.g. due to lung cancer or mesothelioma

 - Damaged lungs, e.g. due to radiotherapy, chemotherapy or other drug therapies

 - Removal of some lung tissue, e.g. surgery for lung cancer